hazlema/ArtBot/README.md

 This Discord bot brings excitement to your server by automatically hosting art contests!
 It's designed to be flexible, reliable, and easy to customize.

+This bot is still in the alpha stages, it is usable but some features may not work properly

 ### Key Features

 - 🚀 **Automated Contests**: Spits out ArtContest messages at configurable intervals.